railroadmedia/railcontent/docs/README-API-Field.md

 Create/update a new content field based on request data and return the new created field data in JSON format.

 Only users with 'create.content.field' ability can create/update contents.

+Positions of the field stack (fields with the same key and content id) are always updated automatically to remain incremental.

+'type' attribute is not used for anything functional, its purely for organization and clarity purposes.
+It will probably be removed in future versions.

 ### Request Example